-Name and Province and Country of Residence Position with Denison and Employment for Past Five Years DAVID CATES Ontario, Canada President and Chief Executive Officer since 2015; prior: Vice President Finance, Tax and Chief Financial Officer since 2013.
+Name and Province and Country of Residence Position with Denison and Employment for Past Five Years David Cates Ontario, Canada President and Chief Executive Officer since 2015; prior: Vice President Finance, Tax and Chief Financial Officer from 2013.
 GABRIEL MCDONALD Ontario, Canada Executive Vice President and Chief Financial Officer, with Denison since 2015; prior: Director of Financial Reporting at IAMGOLD Corporation from 2015, Senior Manager at PricewaterhouseCoopers LLP from 2008.

-David Bronkhorst Saskatchewan, Canada Vice President Operations since 2019; prior: Vice President, Mining, Projects and Technology at Cameco Corporation until retirement in 2016. Тıм Gaвr∪cн Saskatchewan, Canada Vice President Commercial since 2018; prior: various marketing and corporate development roles for Cameco Corporation.
-MICHAEL SCHOONDERWOERD Ontario, Canada Vice President, Controller since 2013.
-DaLe Verran Saskatchewan, Canada Vice President, Exploration since January 2016; prior: Technical Director, Exploration since 2013.
-Amanda Willett British Columbia, Canada Corporate Counsel and Corporate Secretary since June 2016; prior: Senior Associate at Blakes in Vancouver since 2011.
+Name and Province and Country of Residence DAVID BRONKHORST Saskatchewan, Canada Position with Denison and Employment for Past Five Years Vice President Operations since 2019; prior: Vice President, Mining, Projects and Technology at Cameco Corporation until retirement in 2016.
+MICHAEL SCHOONDERWOERD Ontario, Canada Vice President Controller since 2013.
+Amanda Willett British Columbia, Canada Vice President Legal since June 2020 and Corporate Secretary since June 2016; prior: Corporate Counsel from June 2016; Senior Associate at Blake, Cassels & Graydon LLP in Vancouver from 2011.

-The directors and executive officers of Denison, as a group, beneficially own, or control or direct, directly or indirectly, 3,177,115 Shares, or less than one percent of the Shares as of the date of this AIF.
+The directors and executive officers of Denison, as a group, beneficially own, or control or direct, directly or indirectly, 4,718,299 Shares, or less than one percent of the Shares as of the date of this AIF.
 No single director or officer beneficially owns or controls or directs, directly or indirectly, one percent or more of the Shares as of the date of this AIF.
 The information as to Shares beneficially owned or directed by the directors and officers, not being within the knowledge of the Company, has been furnished by each such individual.